rndme/vcc/README.md

 A react-inspired way of using web standards to create reusable semantic components. <br>
 It's essentially a light-weight API to create [custom elements](http://w3c.github.io/webcomponents/spec/custom/) using syntax like [React](https://facebook.github.io/react/) instead of [polymer](https://www.polymer-project.org/1.0/) or [x-tags](http://x-tag.github.io/)

-## Why
-[React](https://github.com/facebook/react) has some great ideas, but needs [build tools](https://github.com/facebook/react/wiki/Complementary-Tools#build-tools) and a [large runtime](https://cdnjs.cloudflare.com/ajax/libs/react/0.14.7/react.min.js), and web components don't. <br />
-Web Components also use existing, standardized syntax like `<li class=item>` instead of `<li className=item>`, reduing the re-learning needed to use it.
-VCC is made of lifecycle events, a VDOM-based differ, and a few helpers; all your work is done in JS, with the  syntax, style, and libraries of your choice riding along as needed.

-If you're not familiar with react or the VDOM concept, check it out.
-The main advantage is that you can write simple full-page templates like we did with PHP 10 years ago, but that those templates can update w/o UX side-effects as views are instantly merged with the user's screen.
-This keeps all the moving parts updated with simple logic instead of an untenable heap of DOM calls.

 ## How
 Define custom web components using an intuitive declaration object with pre-defiend properties to configure lifecycle events, state management, and contents.
 [ES6 template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) replace [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), a [Virtual DOM](https://github.com/rndme/intraHTML) provides fast updates, and [HTML5 Custom Elements](https://www.w3.org/TR/custom-elements/) enables _real-life_ HTML tags.
 This combination delivers custom element components using a slim but powerful delarative API.